christian10992/PythonCourseProjects/README.md

 Uses a 2d list to store the amount of food 3 monkeys ate during the week, prints the results, and gives the average for each.

 ## Rainfall
-Allows user to enter rainfall ofr each month of a year and gives them the average, total, minimum, and maximum rainfalls.
+Allows user to enter rainfall of each month of a year and gives them the average, total, minimum, and maximum rainfalls.

 ## Class List
 List manipulation and file in/out

+## Email Validation
+Validates a user input email and returns their name from the email